plating, anodizing, & finishing Q&As since 1989

 Carbon Fiber Corrosion on Metal?

-I am into the current craze with carbon fiber paneling.
+Q. I am into the current craze with carbon fiber paneling.
 I work on aircraft and deal with structural maintenance and corrosion.
 I remember learning about graphite paneling and it's severe corrosion potential on unprotected metal.
 I am looking to cover steel car paneling and Al auto parts with a kevlar/graphite weave for cosmetic appearance.
 I wonder what kind of problems are foreseen?
 I intend to sand and clean the panel with 180 grit and final clean with alcohol.
-After this lay the fabric with 3M spray adhesive and epoxy/ clear coat over the top.
-I wonder if the 3M adhesive is enough of a separation to prevent corrosion on metal parts or if something else is needed.
+After this lay the fabric with 3M spray adhesive

 Thanks for your help,

-USAF - Dover, DE, USA
+USAF - Dover, Delaware, USA

 2003

-As long as there is no liquid or gaseous via for the metal ions to travel, there should be no or almost no galvanic action.
+A. As long as there is no liquid or gaseous via for the metal ions to travel, there should be no or almost no galvanic action.
 If the procedure intrinsically involves some kind of liquid but eventually freezes (crosslinking) then the possible attack will stop soon and you can rely on the composite.

 Guillermo MarrufoMonterrey, NL, Mexico

-Hi Alex,
+A. Hi Alex,

 I think that Guillermo's reply hits the nail on the head.